 Payment.
 Distributors generally pay for products prior to shipment.
 Accordingly, the Company carries no accounts receivable from distributors.
-Distributors pay for products in one of several ways.
+Distributors typically pay for products in cash, by wire transfer, and by credit cards.
 Cash, which represents a large portion of all payments, is received by order takers in the distribution center when orders are personally picked up by a distributor.
-In addition, in Japan cash is sent through the mail using a postal cash envelope.
-The Company also accepts payment through the use of credit cards.
-This method of payment is very popular in Hong Kong and Taiwan and is expected to increase in popularity in South Korea.
-Another form of payment utilized in Japan is a Tososhin card, which is essentially a distributor credit card utilized to place orders.
-Bank wire transfers are also popular throughout Asia, particularly in Japan.